-“There was a time when half of my batch in my work place decided to resign because they don’t like the job anymore, but unbelievably I’m one of the people who stayed and continued the journey.”
+“There was a time when half of my batch in my work place decided to resign because they didn’t like the job anymore, but, unbelievably, I was one of the people who stayed and continued the journey.”
 She explained how she enjoyed the work of being an agricultural technician, how she enjoyed going to farms and fields, and how she enjoyed experiencing the lives of the farmers.
 “While I’m sharing something to them, I’m also learning many things from them.
 It’s a win-win situation.”

-What’s unique being an AEW compared to other professions?
+What’s unique in being an AEW compared to other professions?

-As an Agricultural Extension Worker, she claimed that work is very enjoyable even if it is very exhausting and very tiring.
-She got to go enjoy visiting farms, talking to farmers and appreciating life more.
-“Compared to other professions that is only situated in the four corners of a room and they only see a limited view of life whereas being an extentionist every time I visited farms and fields I can see a wilder and bigger horizon.
-I can appreciate all the things I see and feel the fresh mountain breeze.”
+As an AEW, she claimed that work is very enjoyable even if it is very exhausting and very tiring.
+She got to go and enjoy visiting farms, talking to farmers and appreciating life more.
+“Compared to other professions that is only situated in the four corners of a room and they only see a limited view of life whereas being an extentionist, I could see a wilder and bigger horizon every time I visited farms and fields.
+I can appreciate all the things I see andf eel the fresh mountain breeze.”

-She added, “The scorching heat of the sun does not matter because in my heart the love of agriculture and to our farmers is there and the happiness and satisfaction is overflowing.
-There’s a saying that goes people in agriculture age less because of the exposure.”
+She added, “The scorching heat of the sun does not matter because in my heart the love of agriculture and farmers is there and the happiness and satisfaction is overflowing.
+There’s a saying that goes ‘people in agriculture age less because of the exposure.’”

 How to be an outstanding AEW?

-Her two (2) national awards were: the 2014 Agri Pinoy Rice Achiever Awards for Agricultural Extension Workers and the National Quality Corn Achievers Awards 2015.
+Her two national awards were the 2014 Agri Pinoy Rice Achiever Awards for Agricultural Extension Workers and the National Quality Corn Achievers Awards in 2015.
 She said that these awards where fruits of her efforts of always trying and never quitting.
 “I never stopped my ambitions while I’m still alive.
 I believe that if it’s for you, it will be given to you.”

-“The choice to be an Agricultural Extension Worker, I never regret that.”
-She said that, if at first she may think that she’s not sure, but with perseverance and hard work, she surely reap the feeling of enjoyment and contentment of what she has now.
+“The choice to be an AEW, I never regret that.”
+She said that at first she might have thought that she was not sure, but with perseverance and hard work, she surely reaped the feeling of enjoyment and contentment of what she has now.
 “All struggles will be paid off.” she added.

-As realization, she claimed that even if she did not become a nurse, she still helped her fellow countrymen, not only the sick ones but every citizen of Mahayag, because being an AEW helps every farmer in producing food for the people in the whole nation.
+As realization, she claimed that even if she did not become a nurse, she still helped her fellow countrymen, not only the sick ones but every citizen of Mahayag, because being an AEW helps every farmer in producing food for the people.